Abdullah-Bin-Naeem/Object-Detection-Shooting-Game-Agent/README.md

 ---

-## Results
+## Notes
-- Inference outputs, including bounding boxes and classifications, are stored in the `output` folder.
+- The dataset and output folder are not included in this repository.
+You must provide your own dataset and specify the output directory within the notebook.
-- Visualizations for allies and enemies detections are saved separately.
+- Ensure that the dataset is arranged as described for smooth processing.

 ---